Tinoot/datasciencecoursera/README.md

 DataScientistTookboxAssignment
 Setting up a repository
-subit the link to GitHub account (or a direct link to my datasciencecoursera repo)
+submit the link to GitHub account (or a direct link to my datasciencecoursera repo)